liusf15/RidgeRegression/README.md

 # RidgeRegression

-Codes for the paper "Ridge Regression: Structure, Cross-Validation, and Sketching" by Sifan Liu and Edgar Dobriban.
+Code reproducing the experiments from the paper:
+Sifan Liu and Edgar Dobriban, Ridge Regression: Structure, Cross-Validation, and Sketching: